Ways to live in the moment and share your time, talents and dollars today.

 - Anyone age 70½ or over can elect a

-Qualified Charitable Distribution (QCD),which allows you to distribute up to $100,000 per year from an IRA directly to charity.
+Qualified Charitable Distribution (QCD),which starting in 2023 allows you to distribute up to $50,000 in your lifetime from an IRA directly to charity.
+In 2024 that dollar amount will be indexed for inflation.
 The QCD also will count toward satisfying your required minimum distribution(RMD) from your IRA.

 Pass along your values